Take the 30 Day Decluttering Challenge For A Clutter-Free Home!

 Day 13: Master Bedroom

-If it is, you may be thinking that it will take forever to declutter.
+If it is, you may think it will take forever to declutter.

 Good news, I have outlined exactly how to declutter it fast!
 Read more about how to purge your bedroom quickly.

-Before you even tackle decluttering your children’s bedrooms, give them a box for donations and one trash bag.
+Before you even tackle decluttering your children’s bedrooms, please give them a donation box and one trash bag.

 Explain to them to add things they no longer have an interest in into the donation bin and anything that is broken or trash into the trash bag.